garrettscarpa/pClamp11_vClamp/README.md

 <img width="1845" height="950" alt="Screenshot 2026-06-02 at 12 04 06" src="https://github.com/user-attachments/assets/ba801603-38e0-470e-ac33-5862c1e88196" />

 The second is a validation figure, which shows the sum of the onset and offset times for each condition (time to peak and time to recover).
-It compares this value to the difference in base values, and plots the residual (which should be 0).
+It compares this value to the difference in base values (on the x-axis), and plots the residual (which should be 0).

 <img width="1034" height="538" alt="Screenshot 2026-06-02 at 12 04 53" src="https://github.com/user-attachments/assets/dd1af2a4-78b7-4224-bf7f-f477c36647cf" />